CSI-Carlos-Cobian/CSI-Java-2021/Modules/Module4/Module4.md

 <br>

 ## Main Method.
-A Main method is the first method that is executed when a java class file is run.
+A Main method is the first method that is executed when a Java file is run.
 It receives an undetermined amount of string parameters.
 It's syntax is the following:

 ```java
 ...